Developer Guide

 Implementation

-The mechanism for handling and presenting statistics is facilitated by the classes implementing Stat
+The mechanism for handling and presenting statistics is facilitated by the classes implementing Stat.

 JFreeChart is the third-party library used to generate charts in the program.
 If more charts are to be implemented in the future, JFreeChart supports a wide range of graphing and chart drawing capabilities, as can be seen from its API here.